Visnuite Monument at The Guimet Museum, Paris

 myminifactory

-This Visnuite stele (monument) was discovered by Louis Delaporte in 1873 during his voyage in Preah Khan of Kompong Svay.
-255 images of Vishnu with four arms appear on each of the faced, to the right of four small pediments show some of the principal forms of the god.
-The accumulation of the figures presents and emphasizes the cosmic and omnipresent character of divinity.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+The Visnuite stele was unearthed by Louis Delaporte in 1873 during his expedition at Preah Khan of Kompong Svay.
+Each side displays 255 images of Vishnu with four arms, flanked to the right by four small pediments showcasing various forms of the deity.
+The assembly of figures accentuates and underscores the cosmic and omnipresent essence of divinity.
+This artifact is part of the "Scan The World" project.
+Scan the World is a non-profit endeavor initiated by MyMiniFactory, aiming to create a digital repository of fully 3D printable sculptures, artworks, and landmarks from around the globe for public access at no cost.
+Scan the World is an open-source community effort; if you have unique items nearby and wish to contribute, email stw@myminifactory.com to discover how you can participate.

 With this file you will be able to print Visnuite Monument at The Guimet Museum, Paris with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Visnuite Monument at The Guimet Museum, Paris.